ac-freeman/acfreeman.github.io/_pages/index.md

 My research focuses on multimedia systems.
 I'm exploring asynchronous event representations for video, event compression, and event applications.

-Upon graduation, I plan to begin a teaching-oriented career at a small, liberal arts school.
+Upon graduation, I plan to begin an academic career at a university.

 This site was built on Jekyll with the <a href="https://github.com/ronv/ultra">Ultra</a> theme, hosted on GitHub Pages.